YOUR RESEARCH, YOUR ARCHIVES

 (Accession # FITS.539 – Papers: 6 folders, and scrapbook)

-The Thomas More collection contains a large scrapbook covering the years 1940-1958, and various documents including greeting cards, correspondence and reports done by Mrs. Joseph M. Toomey.
+The St. Thomas More collection contains a large scrapbook covering the years 1940-1958, and various documents including greeting cards, correspondence and reports done by Mrs. Joseph M. Toomey.
 She was Chairman of Study Clubs, so there are questionnaires sent to other parishes for information.
 There is also a group of papers documenting which parishioners served in the Armed Forces (World War II specifically).
 The scrapbook includes newspaper clippings, photographs, programs and correspondence and information on the Theatre Guild of the parish.

 The Sutton Collection is comprised of many books published in the late 1800s and the early 1900s, such as In Memoriam, The Teachings of Jesus, Lalla Rookh, and Gano’s Commercial Law book.
 Also included are the minutes from the Clarkston Women’s Club (1955-1963) and the 1977-78 Women’s Club handbook.
 There is also a collection of buttons, pins and medals collected from trade shows from the late 1800s.
-There is a picture of E.L.
-Sutton in a newspaper article included in the collection.

 (Accession # 1988.69 and 1980.54 – 1 scrapbook box, 7 folders of documents)